Scientific Method (GEOL 4/5/72035)

 Room 334/336

-Monday 10:00 - 11:30 am
+Tuesday and Thursday 10:00 - 11:00 am

 or by appointment

-Approach: An important aspect of the course will be the "hands on" computational experience working with real world data sets on personal computers using a variety of software applications.
+Approach: An important aspect of the course will be the "hands on" exercises working with real world data sets on personal computers using a variety of software applications.
 Students will be encouraged to use their own data sets or data sets provided by their advisor for the final project.
 Working with real world data will help to give immediate relevance to the examples presented in class and on laboratory assignments.
 The internet provides an excellent source of data that will be appealing to students with broad academic interests (see below).

 Expected outcome: Participants will gain an appreciation for statistical methods and considerable experience working with computational software as research tools.
 This will allow them to develop quantitative skills that will be helpful in a wide variety of potential career choices.

-Text: Mathematics, A simple tool for Geologists, 2nd Edition by David Waltham, ISBN 0-632-05345-3
+Texts: Mathematics, A simple tool for Geologists, 2nd Edition by David Waltham, ISBN 0-632-05345-3.

-Class resources University resources
+Class resources University resources KSU Dropbox locations

 Download Class Syllabus